AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 This command is identical to the BASIC `MODE` keyword.

+Changing the screen mode will reset the graphics system, returning most settings to their defaults.
+The current cursor behaviour (as defined using `VDU 23, 16, x, y`) will be retained.

 ## `VDU 23, n`: Re-program display character / System Commands

 This command serves two purposes.

-Firstly when `n` is in the range of 32-255 it will re-program the character in the character set at the given character code.
-This is useful for redefining the character set, or for adding custom characters to the character set.
+Firstly when `n` is in the range of 32-255 it will re-program the character in the system font at the given character code.
+This is useful for redefining the character set, or for adding custom characters to the system character set.
 The format of the command in this mode is:
 ```
 VDU 23, char_no, r1, r2, r3, r4, r5, r6, r7, r8
 ```
 Where `char_no` is the character number to re-program, and `r1` to `r8` are the 8 bytes of data that define the character in rows from top to bottom.
 Each byte defines one row of the character, with the least significant bit of each byte defining the left-most pixel of the row, and the most significant bit defining the right-most pixel of the row.

+Please note that as of Console8 VDP 2.8.0 this form of the command will only work if the system font is the currently selected font.
+For more information please see the [Font API](Font-API.md) documentation.

-Note: There is a related VDU 23 System Command which can [program the entire character range 0-255](System-Commands.md#vdu-23-0-90-n-b1-b2-b3-b4-b5-b6-b7-b8-redefine-character-n-0-255-with-8-bytes-of-data-), and a reset command is also available to [reset the font](System-Commands.md#vdu-23-0-91-reset-all-characters-to-original-definition-) back to default.
+Note: There is a related VDU 23 System Command which can [program the entire character range 0-255](System-Commands.md#vdu-23-0-90-n-b1-b2-b3-b4-b5-b6-b7-b8-redefine-character-n-0-255-with-8-bytes-of-data-), and a reset command is also available to [reset the system font](System-Commands.md#vdu-23-0-91-reset-all-characters-to-original-definition-) back to default.

 The second purpose of this command is to send system commands to the VDP.